Family Stories

 All of the GRO registrations give the mother's maiden name PHILLIPS.

-[There was a 10th child, Ellen Fuller, born 1867, attributed to this family.
-However, checking the GRO entry, the mother's maiden name is listed as WHITTAM.
-That child's baptism, on 8 Dec 1867, in Upminster, lists the mother's first name - Eliza.
-There was a marriage of a James Fuller to an Eliza Witham, in South Weald, in 1855.
-Most likely, these were the unfortunate Ellen's parents.
-This child died, aged 1, in 1868 and was buried on 11 Oct 1868 at St Helen and St Giles, Rainham.
-So she isn't one of ours.]
+(There had been a 10th child, Ellen Fuller, born 1867, attributed to this family, but this can be discounted.
+Checking the GRO entry for her birth, that child's mother's maiden name is listed as WHITTAM.
+Her baptism, on 8 Dec 1867, in Upminster, lists the mother's first name as Eliza.
+Ellen died, aged 1, in 1868 and was buried on 11 Oct 1868 at St Helen and St Giles, Rainham.
+There was a marriage of a James Fuller to an Eliza Witham, in South Weald, in 1855, who were most likely the unfortunate Ellen's actual parents.)

 In 1861, James Fuller (25) Agricultural Labourer, Maria (23) and their 3 month old son, William, were listed at 'Cottage, Rainham, Essex'.